Supervised contrastive learning for cell stage classification of animal embryos: Introduction

 \section{Introduction}

-The analysis of embryonic development is of key interest to better understand biological mechanisms and to address a range of human and animal concerns.
-When studying \textit{in vitro} produced (IVP) embryos, analysis can benefit from image sequences obtained from a video microscopy setup.
+The analysis of embryonic development is of key interest in better understanding biological mechanisms and addressing a range of human and animal concerns.
+When studying \textit{in vitro} produced (IVP) embryos, the analysis can benefit from image sequences obtained from a video microscopy setup.
 In this paper, we will study the embryonic developmental stages of IVP embryos from time-lapse video sequences.
-The normal development of a mammalian embryo is characterized by a series of mitoses, in which each cell divides into two daughter cells (also known as cleavage).
+The normal development of a mammalian embryo is characterized by a series of mitoses in which each cell divides into two daughter cells (also known as cleavage).
 Successive developmental stages, or cell stages, are characterized by a given number of cells, starting from one cell.
 We formulate this analysis of embryonic development as a supervised classification problem.
-Each class corresponds to a cell stage, and is related to a number of cells.
-This problem is unbalanced, and a large majority of images show a number of cells that is of a power of two.
+Each class corresponds to a cell stage and is related to a number of cells.
+This problem is unbalanced, and the vast majority of images show a number of cells of a power of two.
 In the sequel, we will call intermediate stages the other cell stages (3-cell, 5-cell, 6-cell, and 7-cell stages).
-We will not proceed to an explicit numbering of cells based on cell segmentation as done in \cite{stage-detection-yolo}, but to a direct classification from images based on a deep learning approach.
+We will not proceed with an explicit numbering of cells based on cell segmentation as done in \cite{stage-detection-yolo}, but rather to a direct classification of images based on a deep learning approach.

-Observation of embryos by conventional microscopy requires them to be removed from the incubator, which leads to disturbances in temperature and pH of the culture medium that can be detrimental for embryo development\cite{NGUYEN201864}.
+Observation of embryos by conventional microscopy requires them to be removed from the incubator, leading to disturbances in the temperature and pH of the culture medium that can be detrimental to embryo development\cite{NGUYEN201864}.
 Video microscopy performed directly in the incubator provides a reliable way of capturing images of embryos at regular and short intervals.
 It enables embryologists to determine cell numbers almost in real time, without interfering with the culture conditions required for normal embryo development.
-It also has the advantage of being compatible with further transfer to establish a pregnancy\cite{FumieMAGATA20232022-131}.
+It also has the advantage of being compatible with further transfer to establish pregnancy\cite{FumieMAGATA20232022-131}.
 However, manually determining the number of cells is a time-intensive task and limits the extent to which laboratories equipped with a video microscope can make more extensive use of this information.
 This argues for automation.